Yüksek Hızlı Tren: Ridership

 Until 2015, ridership had grown at the expense of TCDD's regular train services and has not dented air traffic demand.
-Total TCDD services incl.
-HSR remain flat.
-Traffic was affected since 2012 all services to Istanbul were suspended.
+Total TCDD services including HSR remain flat.
+Traffic was affected since 2012 when all services to Istanbul were suspended.
 A sharp increase in ridership occurred after extra high speed trains started operation.
-A further increase in 2018 and 2019 is expected with new trainsets becoming operational and the opening of the Istanbul terminals Halkali and Haydarpasa.
+A further increase in 2018 and 2019 is expected with new trainsets becoming operational and the opening of the Istanbul terminals Halkali and Haydarpaşa.

 Lines in operation

-Ankara-Eskişehir

-Ankara to Eskişehir service was the first YHT and high-speed rail route in Turkey, entering service on 13 March 2009.
-The route has the most frequent train service of the whole YHT network, with 13 daily trains in each direction, 8 of which continue to Istanbul, while only 5 daily trains operate just between the two cities.
-The average journey time is 1 hour and 29 minutes.

-Ankara-Istanbul

-Before the YHT came into operation, average journey time between İstanbul and Ankara was 7 hours and 30 minutes.
-By transferring from the YHT to intercity trains at Eskişehir, average journey time between İstanbul and Ankara has fallen to 5 hours and 30 minutes.
-After the completion of the second phase of the Ankara-Istanbul high-speed railway (Eskişehir-Istanbul) in 2013, some journeys between Ankara and Eskişehir were extended to Istanbul and YHT started running on the Ankara-Istanbul (Pendik) route on 26 July 2014.
-The journey is now reduced to as little as 3 hours 49 minutes.

-Ankara-Karaman

-The route was put into service on 23 August 2011 on the second high-speed railway line being constructed in Turkey.
-With its inauguration, the journey time between these two cities hugely decreased (mainly because of the absence of direct railway link between the cities).

-Istanbul-Karaman

-The line was put into service on 17 December 2021.
-It stops at every stations on its route in which YHT service in present.
-The average journey time is about 4 hours and 17 minutes.
+As of 2024, there are four lines in operation: Ankara-Istanbul, Polatlı-Konya, Konya-Karaman, and Ankara-Sivas.

-Lines under construction
+Lines under construction and planning phase

 Turkey's high-speed rail network is expanding, with three more high-speed railways under construction and several more planned.
 The Turkish State Railways plans to increase its network of high-speed rail to 3,500 km by 2023.